 When you get out of the detox facility, it’s definitely not the end of the process.
 There will be struggles and a lot of temptations.
 Talk them out!
 Make your family a sounding board for your emotions, don’t be scared to express your emotions, especially if you find them to be dark.

-There are many hobbies to choose from, plenty movies to go see, and TV shows to watch.
-Make sure to have friends and family close; it’s of a great importance to have someone to call to in the moments you need to fill some time.
+There are many hobbies to choose from, plenty of movies to go see, and TV shows to watch.
+Make sure to have friends and family close; it’s of great importance to have someone to call to in the moments you need to fill some time.
 Learning to focus your mind on more useful and productive things is not easy, but it’s not impossible.
 Instead of describing something as “boring”, think about it as “meditative” and take a mental rest from the outside world.

 Having support of any kind—either from your loved ones or your support group is crucial to recovery.
 The addict can’t disappear if they remain in the old social groups that reinforce the old, addictive behavior.
 This is where family and support groups come handy.
 You need someone who understands what you are going through.
 You need a group of people that will support your new sober behavior and offer ideas and strategies that will encourage your new sober identity to grow and flourish.

 Relapse is a possible part of a recovery process.
 It is considered an integral part of the recovery.
-Do not get discouraged if relapse.
+Do not get discouraged if you relapse.
 Addiction is a disease, and returning to treatment is common to most diseases.

 The notion that relapse is a sign of failure is an obstacle that people with substance abuse must get rid of, and this is where a positive mindset can do a lot.
 The ability to control cravings comes with time.
 Those who have achieved long-term sobriety have learned to well control the urges and triggers from their past.
 Every mistake means a new and valuable lesson to better resist cravings in the future.